mdasberg/quickhub-extension/README.md

 **Permissions:**
 - `storage` - To save your link groups and settings
+- `search` - To use your browser's default search engine (respects your choice of Google, Bing, DuckDuckGo, etc.)

 **Note:** When using auto-backgrounds, one image is fetched daily from Picsum Photos.
 No personal data is sent or collected.